bob-the-dyer/webscraper/README.md

 What webscraper won’t do
 ------------------------

-1. Won’t process urls recursively, for traversing all urls web crawler should be used instead, list of pages could be provided in a file instead
+1. Won’t process urls recursively, for traversing all urls web crawler should be used instead, list of pages could be provided in a file instead.

-2. Won’t scrap dynamical pages (Javascript + AJAX)
+2. Won’t scrap dynamical pages (Javascript + AJAX).

-3. Process statical pages with __well-formed HTML only__
+3. Process statical pages with __well-formed HTML only__.
+HtmlCleaner could be plugged in for converting any html to XML compliant.

-4. No authentication and popups handling capabilities
+4. No authentication and popups handling capabilities.

-5. No https support
+5. No https support.

-6. No proxy support at the moment
+6. No proxy support at the moment.

 Build from sources
 ------------------